-Turn the thermostat OFF for 3-5 minutes, ensure Propane Gas Tank switch is on and tank is not empty, then repeat Steps 2-4.
+Turn Thermostat OFF for 3-5 minutes, ensure Propane Gas Tank valve is open and tank is not empty, and repeat Steps 2 through 4.

-If the furnace will not light after three attempts, go to "Shut Down" steps and contact your dealer or a local RV service center for repair.
+If the Furnace will not light after three attempts, follow "Shut Down" steps and contact your dealer or a local RV service center for repair.

-NOTE: If the furnace burner has any residuals of metal protectant or lubricants used during manufacture of the furnace, it may smoke slightly when the furnace is used for the first time and may set off your smoke alarm.

-We recommend that you provide adequate ventilation when using the furnace for the first time to avoid a nuisance smoke alarm.
+NOTE: If the Furnace burner has any residuals of metal protectant or lubricants used during manufacture of the Furnace, it may smoke slightly when the Furnace is used for the first time and may set off your smoke alarm.
+We recommend that you provide adequate ventilation when using the Furnace for the first time to avoid a nuisance smoke alarm.
 We do not recommend removing the smoke alarm battery.